 All passengers are subject to a health check before they board an aircraft and anyone with symptoms of COVID-19 will not be allowed to travel.
 Health checks may be administered by an airline employee at the check-in counter or the boarding gates.

-Passengers travelling by plane to, from or within Canada will have to undergo temperature checks in pre-board screening that will be administered by the Canadian Air Transportation Security Authority (CATSA), with implementation prior to September 2020.
+Passengers travelling by plane to, from or within Canada will have to undergo temperature checks in pre-board screening that will be administered by the Canadian Air Transportation Security Authority (CATSA), with implementation on September 23, 2020.